 My car accident was a hit-and-run and I don’t know who the other driver is.
 Can I still get compensated?

 In order to receive compensation for a hit and run accident, in addition to other requirements, you will need a qualified witness who saw the collision and/or physical evidence showing that another car was involved in the accident.
 Our personal injury attorneys and investigators at George Sink, PA.
 Injury Lawyers will help gather physical evidence, take pictures of the accident, and interview the witnesses in order to help get you the compensation you deserve.

 I was hit while riding my moped.
 I don’t have car insurance.
 Who will pay my bills?

 If the owner of the car that hit you has insurance, you can seek compensation to cover your property damage and personal injury.
 Make sure that you are treated by a medical provider and prove that you’re in pain in order to receive personal injury benefits.
-A personal injury lawyer can help investigate whether any additional insurance coverage would apply in your case.
+We can help investigate whether any additional insurance coverage would apply in your case.